jolson615/tech-exchange-2021/u3-flask-mongo/advanced-flask.md

 * The `block title` in the base template had the phrase "Geography Quiz!" in it.
 Since we've included the title block here, that original string will be overwritten with the "Welcome to the Geography Quiz!" that's included here.
 * The `block body` in the base template had nothing in it, so the content we've included here will get added to the base template before it's rendered.

+To really see the full effect, demonstrate how we can use the "inspect" tool on our preview to see that the finished product is just HTML.
+This step is important, as it's often difficult to conceptualize what HTML is going to be generated, and therefore very hard to debug what goes wrong without seeing the output.

 In order to get any real benefit from the base template, we really do need to use it twice, so here's what our `scorepage.html` page would look like if it were refactored to extend the base page.

 ```html